What is a geotextile tube?

-As an alternative to sludge lagoons, wet hauling, sand drying beds, wedge wire systems, presses and other mechanical dewatering methods, sludge dewatering tubes offer significant cost savings.
+As an alternative to sludge lagoons, wet hauling, sand drying beds, wedge wire systems, presses and other mechanical dewatering methods, geotextile tubes offer significant cost savings.
 And they are environmentally friendly.
 Often, the decanted water can be reused or discharged into local water tables, streams or storm drainage systems.
 Because they dewater faster than open-air pits and do not require standard heavy equipment, they create a smaller foot-print, increasing the number of potential dewatering sites and optimizing land usage when the area for containment and dewatering is limited.
+Sludge dewatering tubes are made from tough, UV resistant geotextiles.

 - Minimal environmental impact